AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 Adobe provides several tools to help accelerate some of your code refactoring tasks.
 Understanding these tools and the problems they solve will reduce migration complexity and time.

-* [Asset Workflow Migration](/help/move-to-cloud-service/moving-to-aem-assets/asset-workflow-migration-tool.md), a tool that is use to automatically migrate asset processing workflows
+* [Asset Workflow Migration](/help/move-to-cloud-service/moving-to-aem-assets/asset-workflow-migration-tool.md), a tool that is used to automatically migrate asset processing workflows
 * [Dispatcher Converter](/help/move-to-cloud-service/refactoring-tools/dispatcher-transformation-utility-tools.md), a tool that converts your existing Dispatcher configurations into a format that is ready for AEM as a Cloud Service.
 * [Repository Modernizer](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/moving/refactoring-tools/repo-modernizer.html?lang=en), a tool that takes an AEM Multimode project as input and converts it into an AEM as a Cloud Service one
 * [Index Converter](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/moving/refactoring-tools/index-converter.html?lang=en), a tool that converts indexes into a form compatible with AEM as a Cloud Service